About Me

 Education

-Penn State University, PhD in Meteorology and Atmospheric Science, 2019-present
+Penn State University, PhD in Meteorology and Atmospheric Science, 2025

 Colorado State University, MS in Atmospheric Science, 2018